xfdeng2008/solrConfigExplorer/README.md

 The project uses R programming language and R Shiny.

-The collapsible tree package in R is the main visulization tool.
+The collapsible tree package in R is the main visulization tool for this project.
+Source of collapsible tree: https://github.com/AdeelK93/collapsibleTree

 Your are more than welcome to add new features to this project, poingting out mistakes, and fixing bugs.